w3f/polguard/docs/NOTES.md

 ### Notification Formatting

-Currently, notification handling logic exists in both the chain and API services.
-Ideally, only the API service should be responsible for the styling and formatting of notifications.
+Currently, notification handling logic exists in both the chain and Incident services.
+Ideally, only the Incident service should be responsible for the styling and formatting of notifications.
 This would simplify the chain service and maintain a consistent format across different notification consumers.

 ### Runtime Environment